kenherring/ablunit-test-runner/.github/CONTRIBUTING.md

 ### Running the Project

 * Run `npm install` in terminal to install dependencies
-* Use the **Run Extension** target in the Debug View.
-This will launch a new VSCode window with the extension loaded.
+* Use the **Run Extension** target in the Debug View to launch a new VSCode window with the extension loaded.

 ### Testing the Project